Transformer-Based Multi-Agent Reinforcement Learning for Networked Systems with Long-Range Interactions: Methods

 \subsection{Counterfactual Advantage Calculation}

-Counterfactual reasoning \cite{Foerster2018COMA} is a powerful technique used to address the multi-agent credit assignment problem by isolating each agent's contribution to the team rewards.
-It does so through an advantage formulation that compares an agent's action to an individualized counterfactual baseline -- what would have happened if the agent had acted differently -- as opposed to the global value function baseline shown in \cref{eq:advantage_function}.
-However, existing methods that use this idea typically rely on learning a joint action-value critic $Q(s,a)$.
+Counterfactual reasoning \cite{Foerster2018COMA} is a powerful technique used to address the multi-agent credit assignment problem by isolating each agent's contribution to the shared reward.
+It does so through an advantage formulation that compares an agent's action to an individualized counterfactual baseline---what would have happened if the agent had acted differently---as opposed to the global value function baseline shown in \Cref{eq:advantage_function}.
+However, existing methods that use this idea typically rely on learning a joint action-value critic $Q_\psi(s,a)$ \cite{Foerster2018COMA}.
 These methods scale poorly with the number of agents and are incompatible with the more stable state-value critic $V_\phi(s)$ used in MAPPO.

-We introduce a novel calculation procedure and baseline for counterfactual advantages that is compatible with MAPPO's state-value critic and is effective even with a large number of agents.
+We introduce a novel calculation procedure and baseline for counterfactual advantages that are compatible with MAPPO's state-value critic and are effective even with a large number of agents.
 While a state-value critic $V_\phi(s)$ enhances stability compared to a joint action-value critic $Q_\phi(s,a)$, it does not directly provide the action-dependent values needed for counterfactual reasoning.
 Our method extracts this information using an efficient, three-step procedure:

 \textbf{1.
 One-step Trajectory Branching.} For each agent \(i\) at each timestep \(t\), we generate one-step counterfactuals.
-We iterate through every possible action \(a'_i \in \mathcal{A}_i\) and compute the counterfactual next state \(s'_{t+1}(a'_i)\) that would have occurred if agent \(i\) had taken action \(a'_i\) while all other agents' actions \(a_{-i,t}\) remained the same (See \cref{fig:counterfactual}).
+We iterate through every possible action \(a'_i \in \mathcal{A}_i\) and compute the counterfactual next state \(s'_{t+1}(a'_i)\) that would have occurred if agent \(i\) had taken action \(a'_i\) while all other agents' actions \(a_{-i,t}\) remained the same (see \Cref{fig:counterfactual}).
 For continuous actions, this can still be accomplished by discretizing or sampling from the action space.

 \textbf{2.
 Compute Advantages.} We use the centralized critic \(V_\phi\) to compute the counterfactual advantage.
-This is the difference between the one-step return of the agent's taken action and the policy-weighted average of the one-step returns of all its possible actions:
+This advantage is the difference between the one-step return of the agent's taken action and the policy-weighted average of the one-step returns of all its possible actions: